toddmoy/old-toddmoy.com/source/work/rumble-redesign/index.md

 Every project teaches me something and this one was no different.
 Three things this project taught me were:

 1. Plan for evolution if you can anticipate the change.
-1. In the best cases, content strategy, UX, and visual design are deeply entwined.
+1. In the best instances, content strategy, UX, and visual design are inseparable.
 1. Understand your user's overt and latent questions, then make the design answer those.